KIT-TVA/Vari-Joern/README.md

   - The query database is expected to be already populated (e.g., via `joern-scan --updatedb --dbversion 4.0.48`)
 - A working installation of a C compiler (preferably GCC as clang has not been tested)
 - Python 3 (>= 3.10.0)
-  - `python` should point to Python 3, not to Python 2 (can be solved via a symbolic link or alias).
+  - The `python` command should point to Python 3, not to Python 2 (can be solved via a symbolic link or alias).
   - Pip is installed (can be installed via `sudo apt install python3-pip`)
   - Python dependencies are installed (can be installed with `python -m pip install -r requirements.txt`)
 - `PYTHONPATH` points to `Vari-Joern/src/main`